KB4YG/frontend/README.md

 Recreation areas in Oak Creek Valley include the McDonald-Dunn Forest, Cardwell Hill, Fitton Green, Bald Hill Farm, and more.
 These natural areas are enjoyed by many for hiking, mountain biking, and other recreational activities.
-Our project, Know Before You Go (KB4YG), is an Internet of Things (IoT) project with a mobile app to help both landowners monitor land usage and park visitors determine how busy a recreation site is before they arrive.
+Our project, Know Before You Go (KB4YG), is an Internet of Things (IoT) and machine learning project with a mobile app that aims to help both landowners monitor land usage and park visitors determine how busy a recreation site is before they arrive.
 Providing the number of available parking spots helps alleviate traffic congestion at trailheads, saving visitors time and gas while preventing overuse of natural areas.

 <div align="center">
   <a href="https://github.com/KB4YG/frontend/graphs/contributors">